-They say a picture is worth 1,000 words, so what are your vacation rental photos saying about your property?
-Do they showcase the best of your property, inspire guests to imagine themselves there, and encourage more clicks?
+They say a picture is worth 1,000 words, so what are your vacation rental photos saying about your short-term rental?
+Do they showcase the best of your property, inspire potential guests to imagine themselves there, and encourage more clicks?
 If they don’t, they aren’t doing your property justice.
 In this digital age, where travelers have thousands of options at their fingertips, your property has to stand out – or it just won’t book.

 Thankfully, we have a simple solution.
 Give your cabin a spruce, have professional photos taken, edit your photos – to honestly show your property as it is – and be sure to focus on the most unique aspects for your guests!
 Then get ready to welcome guest after guest…

 As we said, photo quality is a representation of property quality to guests.
 If you think your photos are “just good enough,” that isn’t cutting it.
 While smartphones can take decent photos, unless you’re seasoned at taking and editing photos in this way, your photos are likely subpar.
 Staying competitive in this growing vacation market begins with high-quality property photos.